 Now let’s test this policy working

-- Go to browser and search for https://www.office.com/
+- Go to the browser and search for https://www.office.com/

-- Login to office using TEST user that you selected in Conditional access policy
+- Login to the office using the TEST user that you selected in the Conditional access policy

-- Once you give user ID and password and authentication succeeds it will give you an error as you You can’t get there from here which means your policy is working fine as your device is not hybrid joined you cannot access the office app.
+- Once you give the user ID and password and authentication succeeds it will give you an error as you.
+You can’t get there from here which means your policy is working fine as your device is not hybrid joined you cannot access the office app.

 Congratulations!!
 You have successfully created a CA policy and tested it.

-Check our other blog on blocking legacy authentication using conditional access policy.
+Check our other blog on blocking legacy authentication using a conditional access policy.

 NOTE: Delete the policy after testing.